 A friendly acquaintance gave me unsolicited advice about a diet that was sure to make me well.

 My response: “That’s interesting.
 Why don’t you tell me what you know about Sjogren’s?”

 This stopped him dead in his tracks.
 He admitted that he had no idea what Sjogren’s was.

 In this case, the encounter did not warrant further effort.
-When the relationship is important to me or the person expresses a genuine interest, I suggest they start by exploring the Sjogren's Foundation website and reading this excellent open access article by Kathy Hammitt, a Sjogren's patient who works with the Foundation.
+When the relationship is important to me or the person expresses genuine interest, I suggest they start by exploring the Sjogren's Foundation website and reading this excellent open access article by Kathy Hammitt, a Sjogren's patient who works with the Foundation.

 Patients: Please send feedback to me via the Contact Form on these two items:

 1. What do you wish that you knew early on about getting good care?